AMD Instinct MI350 Series and Beyond: Accelerating the Future of AI and HPC

 Laying the Foundation for the Future of AI

-Built on the latest AMD CDNA 4 architecture and supported by the open and optimized ROCm software stack, Instinct MI350X and MI355X GPUs enable customers to deploy powerful, future-ready AI infrastructure today.
+Built on the latest AMD CDNA 4 architecture and supported by the open and optimized ROCm software stack, AMD Instinct MI350X and MI355X GPUs enable customers to deploy powerful, future-ready AI infrastructure today.

 ROCm is unlocking AI innovation with open-source speed, developer-first design, and breakthrough performance.
 From inference to training to full-stack deployment, it’s built to scale with the future of AI.